We are the UK voice campaigning for wild salmon and their habitats

 Salmon are dying in greater numbers than ever before - at every life stage

 We are on the brink of losing one of the world's most beloved and globally iconic wild fish from our waters.
-Conservationally and otherwise, we cannot allow this to happen.
+We cannot allow this to happen.

 The decline of salmon tells us that our waters are in trouble

-Beyond simply losing this beautiful species at an alarming rate, the decline of salmon means that all is not well with our rivers or oceans, because these wonderful fish are an important indicator species.
+Beyond simply losing this beautiful species at an alarming rate, the decline of salmon means that all is not well with our planet's waters, because these wonderful fish are an important indicator species.

-We need to listen to understand this decline and take action, for the sake of salmon and all water creatures.
+We need to understand this decline and take action for the sake of salmon and all water life.